YDK-Solutions/ydk/sdk/python/core/docsgen/ydk.services.rst

                 :param provider: A provider instance.
                 :type provider: ydk.providers.ServiceProvider
                 :param source: Particular configuration to validate.
 Valid options are :py:attr:`.Datastore.candidate`, :py:attr:`.Datastore.running`, :py:attr:`.Datastore.startup` and url(``str``) if the deivce has such feature advertised in device capability.
-YDK entity object could also be used as a config block for this parameter.
+A YDK entity object can also be used for this parameter.
                 :param with_defaults: The explicit defaults processing mode requested.
                 :type with_defaults: :py:attr:`ietf_netconf.WithDefaultsModeEnum`